More from Lauren Jane Barnett

-One of the big seven cemeteries, Kensal Green Cemetery offers a gothic backdrop to brutal murder in “Theatre of Blood” (1972), a solemn memorial in “Secret Ceremony” (1968) and the power of a Mummy in “The Awakening” (1980)
+One of the big seven cemeteries, Kensal Green Cemetery has been an inspiration to horror directors.
+The gothic and historic location is the backdrop to brutal murder in “Theatre of Blood” (1972), a solemn memorial in “Secret Ceremony” (1968) and the power of a Mummy in “The Awakening” (1980)

 More in United Kingdom

 The former Dolphin Square Baths, now simply the entrance to Dolphin Square, makes an appearance in the 1967 psychological horror “The Sorcerers” starring Boris Karloff, Ian Ogilvy and Catherine Lacey.